Generative Models as a Data Source for Multiview Representation Learning: Creating Steering Views

+In order to train $\mathbf{w}_{\texttt{steer}}$, we create a dataset of target images and optimize for the best $\mathbf{w}^{i}_{\texttt{steer}}$ walks that in a linear summation yield images close to the target images.
+Here, each target image is a composition of all the pixel-space transformations applied to the $G(\mathbf{z})$ image with random magnitudes ($\alpha$ for each $T_{i}$).

-After learning the $\mathbf{w}_{\texttt{steer}}$ walk, we can randomly draw a $\mathbf{z}$ vector and add the walk to it with random steps of transformations, and this result in a transformed image.
-This transformed image will serve as a positive view of an image of a given $\mathbf{z}$ vector.
+After learning the $\mathbf{w}_{\texttt{steer}}^{i}$ walks together, we can randomly draw a $\mathbf{z}$ vector and add them it to (with random steps $\alpha_{i}$), and this results in a transformed image.
+This transformed image will serve as a positive view for the image of the given $\mathbf{z}$ vector.